erlfas/YrParser/README.md

 # YrParser

-Parses xml files from yr.no and load them into an Elasticsearch instance.
+Parses xml files from yr.no and loads them into an Elasticsearch instance.

 ## Communicating with Elasticsearch